VitalyGryaznov/api_exercise/README.md

 # What was tested
 I had the following plan for testing:
-  - Create set of tests, that make one GET request for each endpoint and and validate response code and json schema
+  - Create a set of tests, that make one GET request for each endpoin, validate response code and json schema
-  - Create set of simple positive test for each endpoint one by one
+  - Create a set of simple positive tests for each endpoint
-  - Create a set of simple negative test for each endpoint one by one
+  - Create a set of simple negative tests for each endpoint
-  - Investigate, what could be connections between all the endpoints.
+  - Investigate connections between endpoints.
 Create complicated tests, based on this connections

  What I actually tested in required time frame:
-  - Create set of tests, that make one GET request for each endpoint and and validate response code and json schema
+  - Create a set of tests, that make one GET request for each endpoint, validate response code and json schema
-  - Creating set of simple positive test from 'posts' endpoint  (see src/test/groovy/PostsTest.groovy).
-Also didn't add some simple positive tests for static  data
+  - Created set of simple positive test from 'posts' endpoint  (see src/test/groovy/PostsTest.groovy).
+But didn't add some simple positive tests for static  data

 # Framework design
 Tools: